 The Painted Room

-The Painted Room is an example of what we do best unlocking the history of Oxford’s lost places and their stories.
+The Painted Room is an example of what we do best, unlocking the history and stories of Oxford’s lost places.

 OPT top tip: For more wall paintings visit OPT’s medieval Merchant house at 26 and 26A East St.Helen’s Street.
 Click here for more details.

 Two other painted rooms, of very different designs, can also be seen in the former Cross Inn, now Pizza Express, in the Golden Cross.